The minimum graduate admission requirements are:

 You must hold or expect to hold prior to the beginning of classes a bachelor’s degree from a U.S. school accredited by one of the AACRAO regional accrediting agencies*.

-If you have attended Berkeley, upload unofficial transcript with the application for the departmental initial review.
-Official transcript with evidence of degree conferral will not be required if admitted.
+If you have attended UC Berkeley, upload unofficial transcripts with the application for the departmental initial review.
+Official transcripts with evidence of degree conferral will not be required if admitted.

 Graduates of recognized academic institutions outside the United States should hold a degree equivalent to a U.S. bachelor’s degree.
 Equivalency is determined by International Evaluators in the Graduate Admissions Office.

 Required Records: Upload unofficial transcripts with the application for the departmental initial review.
-Official transcripts or academic records for all university-level studies you have completed, at U.S. institutions and abroad will be required if admitted.
+Official transcripts or academic records for all university-level studies you have completed, at U.S. institutions and abroad will be required if admitted and decide to attend.
 If your academic records do not include official evidence of the award of your degree, you must also submit additional documents that verify the degree conferral.
 For information about the documents required for an initial review of your application, contact the department or program to which you are applying.

-Academic records should be issued in the original language and accompanied by English translations if required (usually prepared by your university or government agency, unless the institution issues original documents in English).
+Academic records should be issued in the original language and accompanied by English translations if required (usually prepared by your university or Ministry of Education, unless the institution issues original documents in English).
 In general, records or transcripts must be issued by the school and include the school’s stamp or embossed seal and the signature of the authorizing official.
 For more detailed information on acceptable documents, please contact your prospective department or Graduate Admissions.

-English translations are required for all languages except Spanish; degree names and grades should be transliterated, not converted into English words or the U.S. grades of A-F. If you must obtain a translation while in the United States, we will only accept versions prepared by certified members of the American Translators Association.
+English translations are required for all languages except Spanish; degree names and grades should be transliterated, not converted into English words or the U.S. grades of A-F. If your home institution does not issue documents in English, you may submit translations prepared by certified translators from the American Translators Association.

 If you have completed at least one year of full-time academic course work with grades of B or better in residence at a recognized U.S. institution, you do not need to take a standardized test.
 Instead, you must upload an unofficial transcript from the recognized U.S. institution.